KKing013/wowFood/README.md

 # wowFood
-Restaurant website with admin and order functionality
+Vanilla PHP restaurant website with admin and order functionality

     Food with categories displayed in menu
     Search for food in search bar